 The possible similarities are quite suggestive.
 In the first place, in searching for a probable cause for the Christian onslaught in Callinicum, one might argue that the “defiant” (according to Sergius) self-confidence (the parrhesia behavior) of the Kalesh Jews reflected a trait that was attributed to Jews in some of the early fifth-century incidents in the Syrian orbit, mentioned in some imperial laws.
 Local commercial competition between the different communities in Callinicum might similarly have triggered feelings of animosity and, compounded by common Christian hatred against Jews, spiraled into violence.
-A very similar atmosphere might have been triggered by “some wrong done to God, or by an insult to the church,” (Amb., Ep.
+A very similar atmosphere might have been triggered by “some wrong done to God, or by an insult to the church” (Amb., Ep.
 74 [40].
 6, ed.
 Liebeschuetz, 99) which Ambrose suggested had led to the Callinicum bishop’s instigation of his attack.
-The later claim by Paulinus, Ambrose’s biographer, that the Jews “reviled some Christian monks” (propterea quod Judaei vel Valentiniani insultarent monachis Christianis), (Paulinus of Milan, Life of Ambrose, 22) seems more of an afterthought.
+The later claim by Paulinus, Ambrose’s biographer, that the Jews “reviled some Christian monks” (propterea quod Judaei vel Valentiniani insultarent monachis Christianis) (Paulinus of Milan, Life of Ambrose, 22) seems more of an afterthought.
 It is linked by Ambrose to the incident with the Valentinians who, as reported by him, blocked a procession of monks on the festival of the Maccabean Martyrs.
 It seems that Ambrose yet again exaggerated in the service of his agenda, describing the procession in memory of the Maccabees as an “ancient custom” (Amb.
 Ep.
 74 [40].
 22, ed.
 Liebeschuetz, 106).
 The core of the matter was Ambrose's insinuation linking the Valentinian heretics to the local Jews.
 It was not the actual veracity of such a provocation, but the pretext used by Ambrose to point to allegedly negative sentiments encountered by the local Christians.
 This is what is meant by vitriolic utterances reaching the public arena.

 An additional point of similarity between the two incidents, in Kalesh and in Callinicum, lies in the similar sense of a zealous mission, which drove Sergius and his comrades to engage in a sustained attack on the Kalesh synagogue, burning down the edifice and everything it contained (furniture, books/Torah scrolls, and trumpets/shofar).
 This zealotry can also be envisaged in the Callinicum attack.
-In his epistle to Theodosius, Ambrose refers to property of the Jews being reclaimed by them, to which Ambrose responds that the possessions of the Jews were consumed by the fire, adding: “What could a synagogue in a remote fortified settlement… possess, when all there is in the place is inconsiderable, and nothing of value and little in quantity?
+In his epistle to Theodosius, Ambrose refers to property of the Jews being reclaimed by them, to which Ambrose responds that the possessions of the Jews were consumed by the fire, adding: “What could a synagogue in a remote fortified settlement... possess, when all there is in the place is inconsiderable, and nothing of value and little in quantity?
 Of what then could the fire have robbed the treacherous Jews?”
 (Amb.
 Ep., 74 [40].
 18, ed.
 Liebeschuetz, 104).
 There might nevertheless have been some plundering here too.
 One thing, though, needs to be stressed: It is time to put to rest the unfounded assertion, made by several scholars, that the Callinicum synagogue was converted into a church.
 For in none of the contemporary sources on the Callinicum affair, Ambrose’s epistles and the account by his biographer Paulinus, is there any mention of such an outcome.
 All Ambrose refers to is the burning of the synagogue by an agitated mob.